aspyatkin/personal-website/_posts/2018-11-26-building-a-minimal-vagrant-box.md

  - a longer time spent downloading a box at first;
  - a substantial amount of space taken on a machine's disk.

-For instance, an Ubuntu Server 18.04 Vagrant box built with Packer in [chef/bento](https://github.com/chef/bento) project takes up <mark>457 Mb</mark>.
+For instance, an Ubuntu Server 18.04 Vagrant box built with Packer in [chef/bento](https://github.com/chef/bento) project takes up **457 Mb**.
 There is definitely a room for improvement.

 ## Prerequisites